breiting/tree/README.md

 # tree

-Simple tree datastructure for Golang
+This repository contains a simple tree datastructure for Go.
+Please have a look in the example folder for how to use it.